keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop-test.md

 https://github.com/keypom/keypom-js/blob/af1e0da58129eb34f5e3580faefa48b86fcca832/docs-advanced-tutorials/ticket-app/utils/testTickDrop.js#L5-L30
 ```

 It's expected that after claiming with the incorrect password, `allowEntry` will return `false` since the key use remains at 1.
 However, once the correct password is provided, the `allowEntry` function should return `true`.
-In the tests, an `assert` function is used to ensure the proper behaviour.
+In the tests, an `assert` function is used to ensure the proper behavior.

 ### Preventing Multiple Entries